Pollution in China: Industrial pollution

-A draft of a 2007 combined World Bank and SEPA report stated that up to 760,000 people died prematurely each year in China because of air and water pollution.
-High levels of air pollution in China's cities caused to 350,000–400,000 premature deaths.
-Another 300,000 died because of indoor air of poor quality.
-There were 60,000 premature deaths each year because of water of poor quality.
+A draft of a 2007 combined World Bank and SEPA report stated that up to 760,000 people die prematurely each year in China due to air and water pollution.
+High levels of air pollution in China's cities cause 350,000–400,000 premature deaths.
+Another 300,000 die because of poor-quality indoor air.
+There are an additional 60,000 premature deaths each year because of poor water quality.
 Chinese officials asked that some of the results should not be published in order to avoid social unrest.

-China has made some improvements in environmental protection during recent years.
+China has made some improvements in environmental protection in recent years.
 According to the World Bank, 'China is one of a few countries in the world that have been rapidly increasing their forest cover.
 It is managing to reduce air and water pollution.

-Vennemo et al., in a 2009 literature review in Review of Environmental Economics and Policy, noted the wide discrepancy between the reassuring view in some Chinese official publications and the exclusively negative view in some Western sources.
+Vennemo et al., in a 2009 literature review in Review of Environmental Economics and Policy, noted the wide discrepancy between the reassuring view presented in some Chinese official publications and the exclusively negative view in some Western sources.
 The review stated that "although China is starting from a point of grave pollution, it is setting priorities and making progress that resemble what occurred in industrialized countries during their earlier stages of development."
 Environmental trends were described as uneven.
-A quality of surface water in the south of China was improving and particle emissions were stable.
-But NO2 emissions were increasing rapidly and SO2 emissions had been increasing before decreasing in 2007, the last year for which data was available.
+The quality of surface water in the south of China was improving and particle emissions were stable.
+However, NO2 emissions were increasing rapidly, and SO2 emissions had been increasing before decreasing in 2007, the last year for which data was available.

-Conventional approaches to air quality monitoring are based on networks of static and sparse measurement stations.
+Conventional approaches to air quality monitoring in China are based on networks of static and sparse measurement stations.
 However, there are drivers behind current rises in the use of low-cost sensors for air pollution management in cities.

-The immense urban growth of Chinese cities substantially increases the need for consumer goods, vehicles and energy.
+The immense urban growth of Chinese cities has substantially increased the need for consumer goods, vehicles and energy.
 This in turn increases the burning of fossil fuels, resulting in smog.
 Exposure to Smog poses a threat to the health of Chinese citizens.
-A study from 2012 shows fine particles in the air, which cause respiratory and cardiovascular diseases are one of the key pollutants that are accounted for a large fraction of damage on the health of Chinese citizens.
+A study from 2012 showed fine particles in the air, which cause respiratory and cardiovascular diseases were one of the key pollutants that accounted for a large fraction of damage on the health of Chinese citizens.